xyproto/benchmarked/README.md

 The quest to find a faster `bytes.Equal` function.

-So far, this function is 28% faster than `bytes.Equal`:
+So far, the best performing function is 28% faster than `bytes.Equal`.

 ## Code comparison